codio/site/source/docs/ssh/quick-connect.html.markdown

 full_width: true
 ---

-The Quick Connect Option (Tools->SSH->Quick Connect) lets you access remote servers on an ad hoc basis.
+The Quick Connect Option (`Tools > SSH > Quick Connect`) lets you access remote servers on an ad hoc basis.
 You just enter the remote server credentials : user name, hostname and optionally port.

 Specify a friendly name if you want to save the connection details.